 I went outside to the back deck to stand and stare.
 Roald Dahl wrote, “And above all, watch with glittering eyes the whole world around you because the greatest secrets are always hidden in the most unlikely places.
 Those who don’t believe in magic will never find it.”
 I thought about these words as I soaked in the pleasure of a perfect rainbow.

 “It’s getting brighter,” Jordan said.
 I looked around, but didn’t see him.
-“Up here,” he called and waved at me from his bathroom window.
+“Up here,” he called, waving at me from his bathroom window.
 “It’s good to start the day with a rainbow,” he said before closing the window.